Advanced Healthcare Directives in PA

 Understand the factors involving the best interests of your children.

-Judges consider a child's best interests in deciding whether to award sole or shared custody.
+Judges consider a child's best interests when awarding sole or shared custody.
 Familiarize yourself with those factors and comply with them.
 You can find the 16 custody factors in PA here.
 You might even want to review them with your custody lawyer to see where you might confront issues in court.

 Don't badmouth your ex out of anger.

-Airing your grievances with the other parent may be emotionally satisfying at the moment.
+Airing your grievances with the other parent may be emotionally satisfying.
 Still, ultimately, it can be very damaging if it's not for the safety of the children.
-Unpleasant sentiments about your ex are particularly harmful when said within earshot of your children – that's still their father or mother you're talking about.
+Unpleasant sentiments about your ex are harmful when said within earshot of your children – that's still their father or mother you're talking about.
 They may remember the worst of your outbursts for a very long time.

 In addition, these feelings have an uncanny knack for finding their way back to their subject.
 Particularly extreme ideas, even if said in the heat of anger or pain and not intended to be taken seriously, can be taken out of context, with potentially dire consequences for child custody.